 Ensure you are protecting customers who use traditional payment methods such as credit card and debit cards, as well as other payment methods such as mobile wallets, cryptocurrency and gift cards.
 If you feel ill-equipped to tackle the changing fraud landscape, partner with experts or software providers to develop a robust strategy.
 Modern ecommerce platforms aid in identifying suspicious customer behavior by gathering data that follows specific buying patterns and transactions.

 Revisiting an existing ecommerce fraud management strategy can help ensure that protection is considered for long-term ecommerce growth.

 Account takeovers occur when fraudsters gain access to a consumer’s account and make unauthorized transactions.
 Think of a fraudster hacking into a legitimate customer account connected to your business, ordering your products then reselling those stolen products.

 Merchants can reduce the chance of account takeovers by monitoring failed login attempts, risky IP addresses and requiring customers to create strong passwords.
 Merchants should also quickly identify scenarios that could signal fraud, such as several orders of the same product at the same time, multiple orders to the same address using different cards or shipping addresses that do not match billing addresses.

-sticky.io partners with Kount to empower ecommerce merchants with the latest fraud prevention solutions.
+As criminals develop new methods to trick customers and steal money, merchants should remain committed to a robust ecommerce fraud management strategy. sticky.io works to empower ecommerce merchants with the latest fraud prevention solutions.
+Fraud prevention allows merchants to take proactive measures in detecting and solving online fraud to help protect businesses.
 Block fraudulent transactions before they happen, fight account takeovers and reduce chargebacks — all while delivering a frictionless customer experience.